-Three Weeks Shaker Side Table Course
+Cherry Shaker Side Table with Drawer

-Refine your hand-cut joinery and build a traditional Shaker side table with drawer on this focused three-week course.
+Refine your hand-cut joinery and build a traditional Shaker side table with drawer on this focused course.

 Overview